quartznet/quartznet/docs/documentation/quartz-1.x/tutorial/simpletriggers.md

 ---

 SimpleTrigger should meet your scheduling needs if you need to have a job execute exactly once at a specific moment in time, or at a specific moment in time followed by repeats at a specific interval.
-Or plainer english, if you want the trigger to fire at exactly 11:23:54 AM on January 13, 2005, and then fire five more times, every ten seconds.
+Or plainer English, if you want the trigger to fire at exactly 11:23:54 AM on January 13, 2005, and then fire five more times, every ten seconds.

 With this description, you may not find it surprising to find that the properties of a SimpleTrigger include: a start-time,